High dimensional stochastic regression with latent factors, endogeneity and nonlinearity: Regression with latent factors

 \begin{as} There exist positive constants $C_i~(i=3,4)$ and $\delta\in[0,1]$ such that $ C_3p^{1-\delta}\leq\|\bSigma_x(k)\|_{\min}\leq\|\bSigma_x(k)\|_2\leq C_4p^{1-\delta}$ for all $k=1,\ldots,\bar{k}$. \end{as}

 \begin{as} Matrix $\bM$ admits $r$ distinct positive eigenvalues $\lambda_1 > \cdots > \lambda_{r}>0$. \end{as}

 The constant $\delta$ in Condition \ref{as5} controls the strength of the factors.
 When $\delta=0$, the factors are strong.
 When $\delta >0$, the factors are weak.
 In fact the value of $\delta$ reflects the sparse level of the factor loading matrix $\bA$, and a certain degree of sparsity is present when $\delta >0$.
 Therefore not all components of $\by_t - \bD{\bf z}_t$ carry the information for all factor components.
 This causes difficulties in recovering the factor process.
-This argument will be veri¯ed in Theorem 2.2.
+This argument will be verified in Theorem 2.2.
 See also Remark 1 in \cite{LamYao_AOS_2012}.
-Condition \ref{as6} is for the simplicity of the presentation, as it implies that the factor loading matrix $\bA$ is uniquely defined as in Section 2.2 above.
-Therefore, Theorem~\ref{tm1} below can present the convergence rate of the estimator for $\bA$ directly.
+Condition \ref{as6} implies that $\bA$ defined as in Section 2.2 above is unique.
+This simplifies the presentation significantly, as Theorem~\ref{tm1} below can present the convergence rates of the estimator for $\bA$ directly.
+Without condition \ref{as6}, the same convergence rates can be obtained for the estimation of the linear space $\mathcal{M}(\widehat{\bA})$; see (\ref{ratesSP}) below.
 Let

 Note that both $\kappa_{1}$ and $\kappa_2$ may diverge as $p\to \infty$.

 \begin{tm} Let Conditions \ref{as1}-\ref{as6} hold.
 Suppose that $r$ is known and fixed, then

 \end{tm}